Blocks Overview

 Dot selected

 Drop the block by releasing the mouse.
-The form overlay opens, and you select with mailing options you want to use.
+The form overlay opens, and you select which mailing options you want to use.
 Once the overlay closes, the form appears in the Sitewide Dot...

 Sitewide Dot created